Octostarco/rke2-installer/README.md

 ## Usage

-1. Create a copy of the inventory `template.ini`, name it `<env>.ini`, and edit the file filling in the correct values
+1. Create a copy of the inventory `template.ini`, name it `<env>.ini` (e.g. `test.ini`), and edit the file filling in the correct values:

     ```
-    cp inventories/template.ini inventories/<env>.ini
+    cp inventories/template.ini inventories/test.ini
     ```

 2. Run the playbook

     ```
-    ./deploy.sh <env>.ini
+    ./deploy.sh test.ini
     ```

     > Note: The RKE2 control plane nodes need ports 6443 and 9345 to be accessible by other nodes in the cluster.